codership/documentation/galeracluster/source/training/tutorials/starting-cluster.rst

 Once you have at least three hosts ready, you can initialize the cluster.

-.. note:: When migrating from an existing, stand-alone instance of MySQL, MariaDB or Percona XtraDB to Galera Cluster, there will be some additional steps that you must take.
+.. note:: When migrating from an existing, stand-alone instance of MySQL, MariaDB or Percona XtraDB Cluster to Galera Cluster, there will be some additional steps that you must take.
 For more information on what you need to do, see :doc:`Migration <./migration>`.

 .. _`Starting First Cluster Node`: